 How do you start canning food at home?

 If you’re brand new to canning, I recommend starting with jams, pickles, and tomato sauce.
-These three items all need only water bath canning, are high acidic foods, and are easy to have success with.
+These three items are all high acidic foods and are easy to have success with.
+All they need is water bath canning!

 Stay away from beans, corn, carrots, or any food that requires a pressure cooker.
 Relishes, juices, and jellies are a nice intermediate-level project.

-If money allows, you can vacuum seal for even longer life in the freezer.
+If money allows, you can vacuum seal for an even longer life in the freezer.

 - Start with easy canning projects like jam, pickles & tomato sauce